 During their second season in Atlanta, the Panthers improved to 6-10-1 overall and 4-4 in conference play.
 GSU will look to continue that improvement in 2013 as nine starters return from a season ago in addition to 10 freshmen and transfers.

-A Georgia native, Rutledge returns to her home state after serving one year as assistant coach to the University of Pittsburgh women's soccer team.
-Prior to her stint at Pittsburgh, she played for the Philadelphia Independence of the Women's Professional Soccer league in the spring of 2010 but made the decision to retire after sustaining her fourth career knee injury.
+A Georgia native, Rutledge returned to her home state after serving one year as assistant coach with the Pittsburgh women’s soccer team.
+Prior to her stint at Pittsburgh, she played for the Philadelphia Independence of the Women’s Professional Soccer league in the spring of 2010 but made the decision to retire after sustaining her fourth career knee injury.

-A standout athlete at her alma mater, Rutledge brings a wealth of knowledge and skill to Georgia State as she was considered one of the most talented women's soccer players in LSU history.
-Among her accomplishments, she was named a three-time All-American and a three-time All-SEC first team selection.
+A standout athlete at her alma mater, Rutledge owns a wealth of knowledge and skill, as she was considered one of the most talented women’s soccer players in LSU history.
+Among her accomplishments, she was named a three-time All-American and a three-time All-SEC first-team selection.
 She was named SEC Offensive Player of the Year in 2008 and 2009 and also selected to the Hermann Trophy watch list in 2008 and 2009.